AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

 -   maxDuration – maximum duration of the call

 -   globals – a set of global session variables.
-Partner and sessUrl will be added to this set.
+Partner, sessionID, and sessionUrl will be added to this set.

--   welcomeUrl – added to global variables

--   confID – added to global variables

 Voice API Document Structure
 ----------------------------